-You will see the industrial part of the city, the Jewish quarter, the streets full of history of Harlem, iconic buildings of the city and in just one day you will have toured the city and you will have known it like a local.
+You will see the industrial part of the city, the Jewish Quarter, the historic streets of Harlem, iconic buildings of the city and in just one day you will have toured the city and get to know it like a local.

 The Upper and Lower Manhattan Tour

-If the contrasts tour is a must to get to know the different areas of New York and understand much better how different cultures fit together, the Upper and Lower Manhattan tour will delve much deeper into those contrasts and corners of the island of Manhattan that you can not miss.
+If the contrasts tour is a must to get to know the different areas of New York and understand much better how its different cultures fit together, the Upper and Lower Manhattan tour will go much deeper into those contrasts and corners of the island of Manhattan that you can't miss.
 Whether it's your first time in New York or you're already a regular in the city, the explanations of this expert guide will uncover many key places in the city that I bet you didn't know about.

-If you want to be surprised by another of Lower Manhattan's neighborhoods, treat yourself to a visit to Greenwich Village.
-You will find the best tours to this fantastic neighborhood and you can breathe that bohemian air of the bourgeois houses of the twentieth century, all from the hand of the guides who will tell you the most interesting stories of the famous people who lived there.
+If you want to be surprised by another of the neighborhoods of Lower Manhattan, treat yourself to a visit to Greenwich Village.
+You will find the best tours to this fantastic neighborhood and you will be able to breathe that bohemian air of the bourgeois houses of the 20th century, all from the hand of the guides who will tell you the most interesting stories of the famous people who lived there.

 For better or worse, New York is a tourist mecca for millions of travelers who make the pilgrimage to the city that never sleeps every year.
 As such, there are dozens of options for touring the city (on foot, by bus, more or less in depth, etc) and sometimes, choosing the one that best fits our travel itinerary can seem overwhelming.
-For this reason, I have made this selection of 13 best New York City Tours so you can choose the one you feel like.
+For this reason, I have made this selection of 13 best New York City Tours so that you can choose the one that suits you best.

 One of the tours that may interest you a lot to know firsthand the nooks and crannies of the financial world, are the best tours of Wall Street.
-Specialized guides will tell you the most succulent stories of the latest financial crises.
+In them specialized guides will tell you the most succulent stories of the latest financial crises.